New App to Revolutionize Workplace Lunches, Save Businesses $150 Billion

 The concept is simple: Use the app to order lunch and it materializes in your desk drawer within 90 seconds.

 “There’s a 77 percent decrease in productivity when office workers are waiting for their lunch to come,” says Pornover.
 “They don’t want to think about anything except eating.”
-Since the average wait for lunch is 33 minutes, she estimates the down time is costing US companies $297 billion per year.
+Since the average wait is 33 minutes, she estimates the down time is costing US companies $297 billion per year.
 LunchPoof, she says, will cut that number in half.

 • The price to download will be $255.99.